Christine de Pizan

 The daughter of Herman II, count of Celje (a city in what is today Slovenia), and Anna of Schaunberg, Barbara of Cilli would become "one of the most powerful and influential women in fifteenth-century central Europe."
 Her recent biographer writes that Barbara of Cilli "is one of the most remarkable historical female personalities of the Middle Ages," a figure who became part legend, part myth, and part of the national folklore.

-Barbara of Cilli, from the
+Barbara of Cilli, detail from the

 fifteenth-century Nuremberg Chronicle